sbidoul/runboat/README.md

     all kubernetes resources associated with the deployment.

-When a deployment is stopped, the corresponding postgres  database and filesystem volume remains present, so deployments can restart almost instantly.
+When a deployment is stopped, the corresponding postgres  database and filesystem volume remain present, so deployments can restart almost instantly.

 This approach allows the deployment of a very large number of builds which consume no memory nor CPU until they are started.
 The number of started deployment can also be